boucaron/randomstuff/CFD_Experiments.md

 - **v**: Default is 1 m/s; I set it to 50 m/s (roughly 180 km/h).

 Though sacrificing some precision, this setup significantly reduces simulation time.
 Later, refine the mesh for more accurate results.
+Be very careful with any complex geometry the results will be pointless.

 ## Conducting Basic Experiments